otvin/compiler/README.md

 Compiler does not provide a good error message when invoking a procedure as a parameter to a procedure or function, instead giving an error that "vartuple is not defined"

 Compiler does not error when invoking a function and ignoring the return value (basically treating a function like a procedure call).
 This is not valid Pascal.

-## Known limitations:

-Cannot pass in a string literal as a parameter to a procedure or function that takes a String parameter.

 ## Design limitation: